lbryio/lbry.com/content/faq/transaction-types.md

 category: wallet
 ---

 There are a number of transaction types which take place on the LBRY blockchain.
-The LBRY app displays these transactions in the **Overview** and **History** tabs on the Wallet page.
+LBRY displays these transactions in the **Overview** and **History** tabs on the Wallet page.

 Many transaction types also have details associated with them such as the claim/channel name or if they came from an LBRY Reward.
 You can also see additional details by clicking the transaction ID and accessing them in the [LBRY block explorer](https://explorer.lbry.com).